Monetizing AI Mods: How to Sell Your Generative Levels & Skins

 1. Generative Skins (The "Fashion" Market)

-The Opportunity: In games like CS:GO 2 or Roblox, players pay real money for aesthetic upgrades.
-You can generate 50 variations of a "Neon Dragon Rifle" in an hour, pick the best one, and list it.
+The Opportunity: In competitive multiplayer games like CS:GO 2 or Roblox, players gladly spend real currency on aesthetic upgrades that do not alter gameplay mechanics.
+An individual creator can generate fifty variations of a "Neon Dragon Rifle" texture in an hour, isolate the highest quality design, and list it for sale.

 2. AI Level Packs (The "Experience" Market)